iApplePro/macOS-Monterey-Patcher/README.md

 Macbook Pro Early 2013 13 and 15 inch

-Macbook Pro Late 2013 13 and 15 inch

 Macbook Pro Mid 2014 13 and 15 inch

 Macbook Air Mid 2013 11 and 13 inch